KSkwarczynski/Mathematica/LorentzForce/Readme.md

-Short exercise, how magnetic field crurve prton track in sFGD
+Short exercise, how magnetic field crurve proton track in sFGD